Click here to sign up for our newsletter

 • Idiopathic - no known cause

-Mixed Sleep or Complex Sleep Apnoea
+Mixed Sleep Apnoea or Complex Sleep Apnoea

 Put simply, this is a mixture of both Obstructive Sleep Apnoea and Central Sleep Apnoea and is more complicated to treat.
 Sometimes Central Sleep Apnoea can become a problem when being treated for Obstructive Sleep Apnoea as often too high a CPAP pressure can actually cause central apnoeas.